retypeapp/retype/configuration/project.md

   host: 127.0.0.1:5005
 ```

-A custom `--host` value can also be passed as an argument to the [`retype watch`](/guides/cli.md#options) and [`retype run`](/guides/cli.md#options-3) commands.
+A custom `--host` value can also be passed as an argument to the [`retype start`](/guides/cli.md#options) and [`retype serve`](/guides/cli.md#options-3) commands.
 If included, the `--host` value will override the `host` set within your `retype.yml` project configuration file.

 ```
-retype watch --host 127.0.0.1              # serve from a custom host retype watch --host 127.0.0.1 --port 5005  # serve from a custom host and port
+retype start --host 127.0.0.1              # serve from a custom host retype start --host 127.0.0.1 --port 5005  # serve from a custom host and port
 ```

 ===